PseudonymExamManager/PseudonymExamManager.github.io/privacy.md

 - **Data Processing**: All data processing, including sorting and generating PDFs, is performed locally in the browser.
 No data is sent to external servers.
 - **Debug Mode**: If enabled, debug mode logs additional information to the console for troubleshooting purposes.
 This information is also processed locally and not transmitted.

-### Data processing directory in accordance with Art.
+### Template for  Data processing directory in accordance with Art.
 30 GDPR

 | **Processing Activity** | **Description** |
 |--------------------------|------------------|